 This document can lead to strong, active implementation in all countries.
 The diversity of the world, and the diversity of language, culture, religion and economics, worked to divide their attention, but in the end the world was united.
 They overcame these differences to move forward on this scourge afflicting all segments of society.

-Posted by Administrator at 9:05 AM
+Posted by Unknown at 9:05 AM